schmettow/YET/docs/index.md

 ## Yet

-Most (not all) eye trackers are devices that use a camera to record the eye ball.
-The first idea of YET is that *every camera can be an eye tracker.* The first designs in YET use a USB endoscope camera with 5.5mm or 7mm diameter, which you can buy for under 10 EUR "on the internet".
-A combination of a camera module and a head mount is called a *Yet*.
+The hardware of most (not all) eye trackers is essentially a a camera pointed towards the eyeball.
+The first idea of YET is that *every camera pointed to the eyeball can be an eye tracker.* Today, that creates a myriad of possibilities.

+A device that points a camera to the eye, for example by means of a head mount, is called a *Yet*.
 The first Yets will be based on household materials and a few 3D printed parts, but more advanced head mounts are possible.
+The first designs in YET emphasize the values of simplicity and affordability.
+We use a USB endoscope camera with 5.5mm or 7mm diameter, which you can buy for under 10 EUR "on the internet".
+Connected to a computer (or smartphone), this camera can be accessed just like a regular webcam, which makes it easy to work with in a number of ways.

 Yets are numbered and the first is *Yet0*.
 For making Yet0, you need: